 Ohio veterans in hospice care honored in pinning ceremonies

-When Harry Welshans Sr. came up to shake John Huml 's hand, the two veterans connected over the badge pinned on Welshans' shirt.
-"I'm proud of that right there, that is my flag," Huml , 92 and a World War II veteran, said as he pointed to Welshans' chest.
+BELLVILLE, Ohio - When Harry Welshans Sr. came up to shake John Huml's hand, the two veterans connected over the badge pinned on Welshans' shirt."

 Comments